rhysd/git-brws/README.md

 Note: If you have created multiple pull requests at the same repository with the same branch name, the command may not open a pull request page you want.

+Note: When a pull request page for current branch is not existing yet, it opens 'Create Pull Request' page instead.

 ### Open a website for the repository